 Services that are covered for you What you must pay when you get these services • Certain drugs and biologicals that you can't give yourself Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 Please refer to Medicare Part B Prescription Drugs in this document.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare. gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. • Services provided by a psychiatrist Deductible applies.
-20% coinsurance for each Medicare-covered Individual Session.
-20% coinsurance for each Medicare-covered Group Session.
+Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. • Services provided by a psychiatrist \$30 copayment for each Medicare-covered Individual Session. \$30 copayment for each Medicare-covered Group Session.
 You pay these amounts until you reach the out-of-pocket maximum.
+Referral is required.

-Services that are covered for you What you must pay when you get these services • Services provided by other mental health care providers Deductible applies.
-20% coinsurance for each Medicare-covered Individual Session.
-20% coinsurance for each Medicare-covered Group Session.
+Services that are covered for you What you must pay when you get these services • Services provided by other mental health care providers \$30 copayment for each Medicare-covered Individual Session. \$30 copayment for each Medicare-covered Group Session.
 You pay these amounts until you reach the out-of-pocket maximum.
 Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Services provided by a physical therapist or speech language therapist Deductible applies.
-20% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum. • Services provided by an occupational therapist Deductible applies.
-20% coinsurance for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum.
-Outpatient substance abuse services Deductible applies.
-You are covered for treatment of substance abuse, as covered by Original Medicare.
-20% coinsurance for each Medicare-covered Individual Session.
-20% coinsurance for each Medicare-covered Group Session.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs). • Services provided by a physical therapist or speech language therapist \$0 copayment for each Medicare-covered service. • Services provided by an occupational therapist \$0 copayment for each Medicare-covered service.
+Outpatient substance abuse services \$30 copayment for each You are covered for treatment of substance abuse, as covered by Original Medicare.
+Medicare-covered Individual Session. \$30 copayment for each Medicare-covered Group Session.
 You pay these amounts until you reach the out-of-pocket maximum.